Italian pizza shop owner mistakenly sanctioned by Trump: ‘I thought it was a joke’

 International Criminal Court prosecutor Fatou Bensouda, sanctioned by the Trump administration last year in a move that drew widespread criticism, has said that she had bank accounts frozen and the assets of relatives temporarily blocked.

-In his interview with Corriere della Sera this week, Bazzoni said he had been able to solve the problem himself by supplying the U.S. government with data and thanked the Biden administration for its help resolving the issue.
+In his interview with Corriere della Sera this week, Bazzoni said he had been able to solve the problem himself by supplying the U.S. government with data and thanked the Biden administration for its help in resolving the issue.

 “They didn’t apologize, but that’s not a problem.
 The important thing is that they removed my name from that list,” he said.